Victims and witnesses are placed at the heart of the criminal justice system and have access to clear pathways of support.

 Victims and witnesses of crime can access appropriate and proportionate needs-led emotional and practical support at all stages of the Criminal Justice System process.

-The Commissioner has a statutory duty to ensure an ‘effective and efficient criminal justice system’ and is committed to championing the needs of victims within the system.
+The Commissioner has a statutory duty to ensure an ‘effective and efficient criminal justice system’ and is committed to championing the needs of victims and witnesses within the system.
 The Commissioner has responsibility for commissioning these services so that they are easy to access, cost effective and responsive to the changing needs of the victim.
+Details of support services funded by the Commissioner can be found here.
 Details of support services funded through commissioning can be found here.

 Victims and witnesses are treated with respect and their needs are acknowledged during the criminal justice process.

 When you report a crime to the police you must be treated with respect and provided with the best service possible.
-The Victims Code of Practice explains what information, services and support victims of crime can expect to receive at every stage of their journey through the criminal justice system.
+The Code of Practice for Victims of Crime explains what information, services and support victims of crime can expect to receive at every stage of their journey through the criminal justice system.